Jump to main content

 1 General description

-In addition to classical strength investigations, the transmission behavior of shaft-hub connections can be influenced by a variety of factors and can thus be determining for the functionality of the application.
-For example, slipping of press and conical press connections or wear of grooves in keyway and pin connections leads to loss of function.
-We advise you on the design of your connection and perform static as well as dynamic investigations.
+In addition to classical strength investigations, the transmission behaviour of shaft-hub connections can be influenced by a variety of factors, which can determine the functionality of the application.
+For example, slippage in press and conical press connections, or wear in keyway and pin connections, can result in loss of function.
+We can advise you on the design of your connection and carry out static and dynamic investigations.
 In addition, we support you in the design with numerical analyses (FEM) or analytical calculations (e.g. DIN 7190).

 2 Specimens